picodata/sbroad/README.md

 # SQL Broadcaster (sbroad)

-Currently the library contains a query planner and an executor for the distributed SQL in a Tarantool `vshard` cluster.
+Currently the library contains a query planner and an executor for the distributed SQL in a Tarantool `cartridge` cluster.

 ## Getting started